synthara/rv2/README.md

 ## Documentation (to be updated)

-The Ibex user manual can be
+The CVE2 documentation can be
-[read online at ReadTheDocs](https://ibex-core.readthedocs.io/en/latest/).
+[read online at ReadTheDocs](https://docs.openhwgroup.org/projects/cve2-user-manual/en/latest/).
 It is also contained in the `doc` folder of this repository.

 ## Examples